 - To become a role model for other conservation-based charities in Kenya to follow and emulate.

 - To be a considerate employer through training and fair wage structure, to be self-funding, producing high quality valuable work, and to be transparent.

-Since the conservation was established in 1997 a number of special projects have been undertaken and completed, these include:
+Since the project was established in 1997 a number of special projects have been undertaken and completed, these include:

-- Diani Sykes and Vevet Census – The size of the Sykes and Vervet population in Diani is been largely unknown.
+- Diani Sykes and Vervet Census – The size of the Sykes and Vervet population in Diani is been largely unknown.
 The Colobus conservation is planning research to identify the troops and demography.

 - Crop Raiding Primates Solutions – A project addressing crop raiding primates on farmers fields began in the middle of the 2004.
 The primates are affecting local farmers significantly, and we are looking for innovative solutions to address this issue.